castedo/cnest/docs/tutorial/saving.md

 [pat@laptop ~]$
 ```

+Note that the `--network=host` option has been added so that the container shares the
+same network interface as the host system.
+This will enable functionality such as D-Bus,
+Wayland, and connections to localhost to work with the container.

 ### 4. Recreate your container in the future

 In the future, you can recreate your container using your personal Bash script.